 MSG Edmunds discretely ordered his men to get rid of anything that would identify them as Jews.
 Dog tags, Yarmulkes, Stars of David, anything that could reveal they were Jews.
 Edmunds then ordered all POWs, Jew and Gentile alike to assemble together at Roll Call.

-Roddie Edmunds gave that little grin, then pushed the pistol out of his mouth and asked the Commandant, “How many bullets you got there sir?”
-Startled by the question, the red-faced SS Officer didn’t have a chance to respond before Edmunds continued, “Cause, yer gonna need a bunch more bullets –we’re winning this war, if you shoot me, and even one of these men lives long enough to testify – you will die at the end of a rope, as a war criminal.”
-The Commandant apparently changed his mind.
+Roddie Edmunds gave that little grin he was known for, then pushed the pistol out of his mouth and asked the Commandant, “How many bullets you got there, Sir?”
+Startled by the question, the red-faced SS Officer didn’t have a chance to respond before Edmunds continued, “Cause, yer gonna need a bunch more bullets – we’re winning this war, if you shoot me, and even one of these men lives long enough to testify – you will die at the end of a rope, as a war criminal.”

-Edmunds was released and returned to Tennessee after the war.
-He was again called upon to serve in the Korean War, He did not hesitate to respond.
+At war’s end Edmunds was released and returned to Tennessee wherenhe lived a quiet life unit he was again called upon to serve in the Korean War, He did not hesitate to respond.

 His story was largely unknown until his son discovered MSG Edmunds POW diary with the names and home addresses of every prisoner Edmunds was responsible for.
 Included in the names was Ernest Kinoy, the famous playwright who won an Emmy for his efforts on “Roots.”